fabbri-lorenzo/RicciFlowNetwork/README.md

 1. **Original Graph and Histograms Visualization**: The initial Karate Club graph with its nodes and edges.
 2. **Post-Ricci Flow Graph and Histograms Visualization**: The graph after Ricci Flow has been applied to evolve edge weights and improve community structure.
-3. **Behaviour of ARI and Modularity depending on cutoff treshold for surgery** Plots of ARI and modularity of the graph after hypotetical surgery with different cutoff parameters.
+3. **Behaviour of ARI and Modularity depending on cutoff treshold for surgery**: Plots of ARI and modularity of the graph after hypotetical surgery with different cutoff parameters.
 4. **Edge Surgery Visualization**: The graph after weak edges are removed based on a threshold chosen by the user (use the one corresponding to highest ARI for better results).
 5. **Community Detection Output**: The nodes are color-coded according to the communities detected after edge surgery.